farisfitrijuraidi/my-security-project/README.md

 ### 1. Insecure Direct Object Reference (IDOR)

 - **The Vulnerability:** A broken access control implementation in the profile routing logic allows an attacker to manipulate the URL and view private data belonging to other users.
-- **The Mitigation:** We implemented strict identity verification using JSON Web Token (JWT) payloads to ensure the user requesting the data is the rightful owner of the account.
+- **The Mitigation:** We implemented strict session ownership verification alongside Role-Based Access Control (RBAC) to ensure the user requesting the data is the rightful owner of the account.

 ### 2. NoSQL Injection

 - **The Vulnerability:** The student directory search API blindly accepts user input without checking the data type.
-This allows attackers to bypass the text search by sending malicious MongoDB query objects (like `{"$ne": ""}`), forcing the database to leak all user records.
+This allows attackers to bypass the text search by sending malicious MongoDB query objects (like `{"$ne": "null"}`), forcing the database to leak all user records.
 - **The Mitigation:** We secured the database queries by implementing strict type validation, ensuring the server rejects any incoming search request that is not a plain text string.

 ### 3. Stored Cross-Site Scripting (XSS)